-The Company may terminate Mr. Groulx's employment at any time (i.e., at will), with no further amounts being payable to Mr. Groulx.
-Upon a termination the expiry and vesting of Mr. Groulx's Talon Options will be determined in accordance with the Stock Option Plan.
+Upon a termination of Mr. Mehalek's employment, the expiry and vesting of his Talon Options will be determined in accordance with the Stock Option Plan.

 Termination and Change of Control Benefits

 Other than as disclosed above, the Company and its subsidiaries do not currently have any contract, agreement, plan or arrangement pursuant to which NEOs are entitled to receive additional benefits or payments following or in connection with any (i) termination, (ii) resignation or retirement, (iii) change of control of the Company, or (iv) change in responsibilities.